Meet Perseverance: Mars rover gets name ahead of July launch

 Nearly 4,700 volunteer judges had narrowed a pool of 28,000 contest entries down to 155 semifinalists.
 Once it was down to nine finalists, the public was invited to vote online.

-Mather and his family won a trip to Cape Canaveral, Florida, to watch Perseverance get launched into space.
+Mather and his family won a trip to Cape Canaveral, Florida, to watch Perseverance get launched into space in July.
 The boy became enamored with space at age 11 while attending Space Camp in Huntsville, Alabama.
 That's when video games took a back seat.
 He said he wants to become an engineer and work for NASA.

 The rover is undergoing final preparations at NASA's Kennedy Space Center.
 The nameplate will be on the rover's robot arm and serve as a protective rock guard.